-The All-Clad KZ750DGT is the best immersion blender we've tested for making crushed ice.
-While many immersion blenders that we've tested struggle to make crushed ice, this model can produce bar-quality crushed ice quickly, which is nice if you like to add it to your smoothies or make frozen drinks like slushies.
+The best immersion blender that we've tested for making crushed ice is the All-Clad KZ750DGT.
+Unlike many hand blenders that we've tested, this model has no problem making bar-quality crushed ice.
+It can process the cubes quite quickly, so it's a solid choice if you like adding ice to smoothies or making frozen drinks like slushies.